shanedg/strapi-skeleton/docker-api/README.md

 Note, the directory that this command is run from must be the build context. i.e. running `docker build` from `docker-api/` will create path problems.

-[TODO] research around and motivation for running build from project root.
+[todo] research around and motivation for running build from project root.

 ## run api-only container